Foraging

 In The Distracted Mind: Ancient Brains in a High-Tech World, the authors talk about this notion of foraging ā€” how weā€™re constantly foraging for new and novel information and thatā€™s hijacked in todayā€™s modern tech world.

 Iā€™ve been really liking this idea of foraging as a metaphor for how dopamine drives the brain ā€” weā€™re constantly foraging for stimuli, experiences for some expected reward.
-And for some, thereā€™s a second order process to be able to forage, faster and more efficiently for even more perceived neurological reward.
+And for those with ADHD, this foraging is even more central to daily life.

 For much of my life, to keep foraging was more critical to better navigate the world; to push back into going to school after dropping out, to work on academic & social & physical improvement to support myself, to progress faster through a career to better support myself and family.

 I feel often like Iā€™m foraging, chasing, driving.
 And that feels good in a lot of ways ā€” meeting new people, trying new hobbies, learning new things, moving ā€œforwardā€ by some arbitrary measures ā€” but some part of it feels perpetually unsustainable.
-Some part of it all feels like Iā€™m a slave to attention and dopamine and an uncontrollable motor.

 Perhaps the unsustainable part is that skiing not feeling as fun or novel after the twentieth time doesnā€™t mean you should move on to paragliding, that jumping between six topics in a single conversation or twenty different work tasks in a day doesnā€™t feel totally sane for those youā€™re around.
 Sometimes, the same people and places and experiences youā€™ve had in your life just donā€™t feel as meaningful anymore.